dfed/SafeDI/README.md

 `SafeDITool` is designed to integrate into projects of any size or shape.

 `SafeDITool` can parse all of your Swift files at once, or for even better performance, the tool can be run on each dependent module as part of the build.
-Running this tool on each dependent module is currently left as an exercise to the reader.
+Run `swift run SafeDITool --help` to see documentation of the tool’s supported arguments.

 ## Comparing SafeDI to other DI libraries